 1- The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the Copper values detected at your water system.
-In this case 10 samples were collected at your water systems and the 90th percentile value was calculated to be the second highest result value and that result was 0.224 mg/l.
+In this case 10 samples were collected at your water systems and the 90th percentile value was calculated to be the second highest result value and that result was 0.295 mg/l.
 The action level for Copper was not exceeded at any of the sites tested.

-2- The level presented represents the 90th percentile of the 10 sites tested within the two water districts.
-The 90th percentile value for lead was 1.2 ug/l.
+2- The level presented represents the 90th percentile of the 10 sites tested.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the Lead values detected at your water system.
+In this case 10 samples were collected at your water system and the 90th percentile value was calculated to be the second highest result value and that result was 0.5 ug/l.
 The action level for lead was not exceeded at any of the sites tested.